pawelmat142/pseudoJACKPOT/README.md

 - install the MySQL database
 - implement communication between the application and the database
 - using the GIT version control system

+The graphics for the project were made by my friend [Krzywas](Instagram.com/krzywas.ink)

 ## Technologies
 Project is created with: